20 Types of Screwdrivers & How They Use | Daily Life Tools

 Corded Screwdriver

-Using either rotating magnetic fields or a rotary milled cutting bit to boreholes and rotate a driver bit, otherwise known as a screwdriver.
+Using rotating magnetic fields or a rotary milled cutting bit to boreholes and rotate a driver bit, otherwise known as a screwdriver.

 Corded screwdrivers vary in size from handheld to floor-standing models.